nautobot/nautobot-app-bgp-models/docs/juniper_use_case.md

 ## Querying for the data

-In order to retrieve a BGP data, following GraphQL query can be issued to Nautobot.
+To retrieve BGP data, the following GraphQL query can be issued to Nautobot.

 ```python
 import pynautobot